adina-hc/bts-army-cafe/README.md

 # Restaurant App
-Page designed for a generic restaurant
+Page designed for a generic BTS Fan Site

 ## Acceptance Criteria

-- Display pictures of dishes, ingredients, and prices
-- Include Contact Information
-- Apealing Colors
-- User Friendly
-- Clean and practicle design
+A BTS fan can find useful tips and information about the group:
+- Sections to display information
+    * Bio
+    * Charts
+    * Trivia
+- APIs to gather data regarding ratings, ranking, etc.

 ## Features